 Note: the following steps are done on a Windows computer.

-If your computer is still able to detect your USB drive, you might want to know if it’s been corrupted.
-Select the “Properties” of the drive folder and check the device status.
-If it says “This device is working properly,” this USB drive is worth saving.
+Let’s take the typical situation where your computer/laptop is able to easily detect the USB drive, and you just want to know whether it’s been corrupted.
+Select the “Properties” of the drive folder and check the “hardware” status.
+If it says “This device is working properly,” the USB drive is definitely worth saving.

 If you no longer need the data in the removable media, the command-line tool is a better way to help you get to the root of the problem and fix the storage space issues once and for all.